-- line of sight and reflected communications travelling into an unsecured space; - multiple infrared keyboards at different classifications in the same area; - other infrared devices within the same area; and - infrared keyboards in areas with windows that have not had a permanent method of blocking infrared transmissions applied to them.
+- line of sight and reflected communications travelling into an unsecure area; - multiple infrared keyboards at different classifications in the same area; - other infrared devices within the same area; and - infrared keyboards in areas with windows that have not had a permanent method of blocking infrared transmissions applied to them.

-11.1.7.C.03.
-Control: System Classification(s): All Classifications; Compliance: SHOULD
+11.1.9.C.03.
+Control System Classification(s): All Classifications; Compliance: SHOULD [CID:2489]

-Agencies using infrared keyboards SHOULD ensure that infrared ports are positioned to prevent line of sight and reflected communications travelling into an unsecured space.
+Agencies using infrared keyboards SHOULD ensure that infrared ports are positioned to prevent line of sight and reflected communications travelling into an unsecure area.